Python Turtle - Lesson 2

 7 print("How are you?")

-In your Shell you should have.
+In your Shell, you should see:

 Hello Hunter